Appliances Presidents’ Day SaleEnds 2/25. Limited quantities. No rainchecks.Shop now

-Customers are impressed with the Telo Air 2 Internet Home Phone Service, particularly its ease of use and call quality.
-Many find it to be a great value for the price, with good overall performance and a relatively simple setup.
-The wireless capability and variety of features are also appreciated, but some users have noted concerns about the battery life.
+Customers have good things to say about the Telo Air 2 Internet Home Phone Service with 2 Cordless Handsets, particularly its ease of use and call quality.
+Many find it to be a great product for the price, with a relatively simple setup and good overall performance.
+The wireless feature and variety of features are also appreciated.
+However, some customers have noted that the battery life could be improved.

 This summary was generated by AI based on customer reviews.